-- 5. The Taoiseach, on behalf of the Irish Government, considers that the lessons of Irish history, and especially of Northern Ireland, show that stability and well-being will not be found under any political system which is refused allegiance or rejected on grounds of identity by a significant minority of those governed by it.
+- 5. The Taoiseach, on behalf of the Irish Government, considers that the lessons of Irish history, and especially of Northern Ireland, show that stability and well-being will not be found under any new political system which is refused allegiance or rejected on grounds of identity by a significant minority of those governed by it.
 He accepts, on behalf of the Irish Government, that the democratic right of self-determination by the people of Ireland as a whole must be achieved and exercised with the agreement and consent of a majority of the people of Northern Ireland and must, consistent with justice and equity, respect the democratic dignity and the civil rights and religious liberties of both communities.
-These would be reflected in any future political and constitutional arrangements emerging from a new and more broadly based agreement. - 6.
-The Taoiseach however recognizes the genuine difficulties and barriers to building relationships of trust either within or beyond Northern Ireland, from which both traditions suffer.
+These would be reflected in any future political and constitutional arrangements emerging from a new and more broadly based agreement.
+(2) - and barriers to building relationships of trust either within or beyond Northern Ireland, from which both traditions suffer.
 He will work to create a new era of trust, in which suspicions of the motives or actions of others is removed on the part of either community.
 He considers that the future of the island depends on the nature of the relationship between the two main traditions that inhabit it.
-Every effort must be made to build a new sense of trust between those communities. recognition of the fears of the Unionist community and as a token of his willingness to make a personal contribution to the building up of that necessary trust, the Taoiseach will examine with his colleagues any elements in the democratic life and organisation of the Irish State that can be represented to the Irish Government in the course of political dialogue as a real and substantial threat to their way of life and ethos, or that can be represented as not being fully consistent with a modern democratic and pluralist society, and undertakes to examine any possible ways of removing such obstacles.
-Such an examination would of course have due regard to the desire to preserve those inherited values
+Every effort must be made to build a new sense of trust between those communities.
+In recognition of the fears of the Unionist community and as a token of his willingness to make a personal contribution to the building up of that necessary trust, the Taoiseach will examine with his colleagues any elements in the democratic life and organisation of the Irish State that can be represented to the Irish Government in the course of political dialogue as a real and substantial threat to their way